 Compartment: A fire compartment is a well-defined volume within the plant that is not necessarily bounded by rated fire barriers or complete physical barriers but that is expected to substantially contain the adverse effects of fires within the compartment.
 Fire compartments are defined for the purposes of fire PRA analysis, and generally represent a subset of a plant fire area.

-Conditional Core Damage Probability (CCDP): The conditional core damage probability calculated by the ire PRA Model.
-This probability is conditional on a specific fire scenario in a fire compartment postulated as a fire-induced initiating event and includes the likelihoods of the combinations of equipment failures (some may be directly induced by the fire itself) and operator failures that result in core damage.
+Conditional Core Damage Probability (CCDP): The conditional core damage probability calculated by the fire PRA Model.
+This probability is conditional on a specific fire scenario in a fire compartment postulated as a result of a fire-induced initiating event and includes the likelihoods of the combinations of equipment failures (some may be directly induced by the fire itself) and operator failures that result in core damage.
 The CCDP for a given fire scenario times the frequency of the given fire scenario (see fire scenario definition below for the considerations that are captured within the context of a fire scenario) results in the Core Damage Frequency contribution for the given fire scenario.
 (Reference 8)

 Core Damage Frequency (CDF): Expected number of core damage events per unit of time.